input-output-hk/peras-design/site/reports/2024-06-26-edinburgh-workshop.md

 * state is very small, just a few numbers to keep around
 * private chain attack classical paper https://arxiv.org/pdf/1311.0243

 Benefits:
 * Can take into account small probabilities which detailed simulation are blind to
-* connnect to Agda specification by assigning probabilities to the transition relations
+* we can later on connnect to Agda specification by assigning probabilities to the transition relations
-* QC generators based on those probabilities
+* we can define QC generators based on those probabilities

 * looking at Ouroboros paper for application?
   * https://eprint.iacr.org/2016/889.pdf  p.27